Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Model Hamiltonian

 Since the system is 1D, there is no orbital angular momentum.
-However, it has been demonstrated that the 1D $p+is$ superconductors exhibit non-vanishing spin magnetizations on the edges of an open chain \cite{Yang2020}.
+However, it has been demonstrated that the 1D $p+is$ superconductors exhibit non vanishing spin magnetizations on the edges of an open chain \cite{Yang2020}.

-Expressing the spin operators $S^z_i$ in terms of the quasi-particle operators, the spin magnetizations in 1D $p+is$ superconductors can be calculated by evaluating the expectation values over the ground state of the system.
-In Ref. \onlinecite{Yang2020}, the quasi-particle operators for the four low energy Majorana modes are kept in the calculations, and it was found that the edge magnetizations are $\pm 1/4$, where the sign of the magnetization depends on the relative phase between $p$- and $s$-wave components as well as the location of the edge (i.e., left or right edge).
+Expressing the spin operators $S^z_i$ in terms of the quasi particle operators, the spin magnetizations in 1D $p+is$ superconductors can be calculated by evaluating the expectation values over the ground state of the system.
+In Ref. \onlinecite{Yang2020}, the quasi particle operators for the four low-energy Majorana modes are kept in the calculations, and it was found that the edge magnetizations are $\pm\frac14$, where the sign of the magnetization depends on the relative phase between $p$- and $s$-wave components as well as the location of the edge (i.e., left or right edge).
 Specifically, the magnetization at the same end of the chain in the $p-is$ case is opposite to that in the $p+is$ case; and the two edges carry opposite magnetizations as ensured by the presence of the $\mathcal P\mathcal T$ symmetry.

-We note that although the treatments in Ref. \onlinecite{Yang2020} are standard and rather straightforward, the calculations are carried out based on the algebraic properties of the quasi-particle operators, not touching the many-body wave functions.
-On the other hand, an explicit construction of the many-body wave function of the 1D $p+is$ superconductor under open boundary condition can be helpful for obtaining a deeper and more intuitive understanding of the system.
+We note that although the treatments in Ref. \onlinecite{Yang2020} are standard and rather straightforward, the calculations are carried out based on the algebraic properties of the quasi particle operators, not touching the many-body wave functions.
+On the other hand, an explicit construction of the many-body wave-function of the 1D $p+is$ superconductor under open boundary condition can be helpful for obtaining a deeper and more intuitive understanding of the system.
 In particular, it will be desirable to explicitly see how edge magnetization emerges on a wave function level.